|

 nearly became secondary to the festivities that went on before, during, and

-after it.
 With the win Pitt (25-4) tied

 their all-time record for wins and tied Connecticut for the Big East overall